Skip to main content

 • This successful test follows earlier delays to the wet dress rehearsal due to cold weather in Cape Canaveral, as reported by Grand Pinnacle Tribune.

-• Artemis II aims to send four astronauts on a 10-day lunar flyby, paving the way for future lunar exploration and Mars missions, according to nasa.
+• Artemis II aims to send four astronauts on a 10-day lunar flyby, paving the way for future lunar exploration and Mars missions, according to NASA.

 0